 The Company may from time to time be involved in legal actions arising from normal business activities.
-Management believes that these actions are without merit or that the ultimate liability, if any, resulting from them will not materially affect the financial position or results of operations of the Company.
+Management believes that the ultimate liability, if any, resulting from these actions will not materially affect the financial position or results of operations of the Company.